feathers-plus/docs/source/v1/feathers-hooks-common/index.md

   The hook always performs its own preliminary `get` call.
 If the original service call is also a `get`, its `context.params` is used for the preliminary `get`.

-  For any other method the the calling params are formed from the calling context:
+  For any other method the calling params are formed from the original calling context:
   ``` js
   { provider: context.params.provider,
     authenticated: context.params.authenticated,